 Gender and age can also play a role in the likelihood of shoulder dislocation.
 The majority of shoulder dislocations occur in males and around half of all cases involve patients who are between the ages of 15 and 29.
 A dislocated shoulder sometimes occurs in conjunction with a shoulder fracture or rotator cuff injury.

-If you have suffered from a shoulder dislocation you will likely experience:
+If you have suffered a shoulder dislocation you will likely experience:

 - Intense shoulder pain